collective/plone.app.imagecropping/README.rst

   in the editor

-Information about changes from version 1.x to 2.0
+Information about changes from version 1.x to 1.5
 -------------------------------------------------

-- Plone 5 only.
+- Plone 5.0 only.
 - New js library `cropper`_.
 - Complete Javascript rewrite using patterns.
 - New editor layout.
 - Save/Remove using Ajax.
+- 1.5 is based on the work done for version 2.0.
+That version is for Plone 5.1 only.

 Information about changes from version 0.1 to 1.0
 -------------------------------------------------